-We observe that the composite unramified cover $D_2\to D_1\to C$ is cyclic: one order-$4$ automorphism of $D_2\to C$ is given by
+We observe that the composite unramified cover $D_2\to D_1\to C$ is cyclic: One order-$4$ automorphism of $D_2\to C$ is given by

-The cover $D_2\to D_1$ we get from one choice of square roots $\{b_i\}$ is isomorphic to the one we get by negating all the square roots, but otherwise different choices of square roots give different covers.
+The cover $D_2\to D_1$ arising from one choice of square roots $\{b_i\}$ is isomorphic to the one obtained by negating all the square roots, but otherwise different choices of square roots give different covers.
 Thus, this construction gives $8$ different cyclic degree-$4$ extensions of $C$ that factor through the degree-$2$ cover $D_1\to C$.
 But there are exactly $8$ cyclic order-$4$ subgroups of $J(K)$ that contain a given $2$-torsion point, so we have constructed all such covers.